 “Items labeled ‘THC-free’ sometimes contain detectable amounts of THC,” CBP spokesperson Jason Givens said in a statement. “… Every situation is unique and determinations about admissibility are made by an immigration officer based on the facts and circumstances known to the officer at the time, including responses to questions that are posed by CBP officers.”

 Most travelers from Canada understand that dried flower and cannabis products that contain THC are prohibited when crossing the border to the U.S., Saunders added.
 But, he said, the Canadian Border Services Agency (CBSA) has not been as pro-active in educating travelers about CBD products and that signage at borders and ports contains inadequate information for travelers.

-Though Heuchert was not arrested or charged, both of Saunder’s clients must now apply for travel waivers, if they wish to travel in the U.S., which was noted to be a long, expensive process.
+Though the Candians were not arrested or charged, both of Saunder’s clients must now apply for travel waivers if they wish to travel in the U.S., which was noted to be a long, expensive process.